Omitting types in logic of metric structures: Complexity of spaces of types

-Again, the map $\cT^2\ni R\mapsto \bt^R\in S_2^-(\bfT_3)$ (see \S\ref{S.Incomplete}) is clearly continuous.
-We claim that $\bt^R$ and $\bs$ are simultaneously omissible if and only if there exists real $a\in \oo$ such that $R_a$ is well-founded.
+We claim that $\bt^R$ and $\bs$ are simultaneously omissible if and only if there exists a real $a\in \oo$ such that $R_a$ is well-founded.
 If there is such a real, then the model of~$\bfT_3$ obtained by interpreting $c$ as $a$ omits both $\bt^R$ and~$\bs$.
 Now assume there is no such real and let $N$ be a model of $\bfT_3$ in which~$\bs$ is omitted.
-Then by the choice of $\bs=\bs_0$ (\S\ref{S.q}) the reduct of $N$ to $L_{\cN}$ is isometrically isomorphic to $\cN$.
+By Lemma~\ref{L.s0}, the reduct of $N$ to $L_{\cN}$ is isometrically isomorphic to $\cN_h$.
 If $a$ is the interpretation of $c$ in $N$, then $c\in \oo$.
-Therefore the tree~$R_c$ is ill-founded, and $\bt^R$ is realized. \end{proof}
+Therefore the tree~$R_c$ is ill-founded, and $\bt^R$ is realized in $N$ by $(b,R)$ where $b$ is any branch of $R_c$.